Sharang121/DuckieTV/README.md

 https://github.com/DuckieTV/Nightlies/releases/latest

-Install DuckieTV For Chrome, Safari, Opera, Vivaldi or Edge.
+DuckieTV For Chrome, Safari, Opera, Vivaldi or Edge.
 ---------------------------
 **Starting with Chromium 124 Web SQL (The database that Dtv uses) is no longer supported.**